 No Video or Audio Recording of Panels for Public Display

-Cameras and recording devices are permitted in program and panels rooms but cannot be used to reproduce the presentation and must not interfere with other fans' enjoyment of the presentation.
+Cameras and recording devices are permitted in program and panel rooms but cannot be used to reproduce the presentation and must not interfere with other fans’ enjoyment of the presentation.
 Any recording of panels or programs is allowed only for personal use and not for broadcast in any form.
 No video or audio recording is allowed of the footage on the screens during movie and television panels.
 The footage shown in these panels is exclusive, brought to us by the studios and networks.
 Please respect their rights and allow us to continue to show this type of material to our attendees.

-Alcohol or alcoholic beverages are not allowed to be brought into the San Diego Convention Center or at any of our official offsite events.
+Alcohol or alcoholic beverages are not allowed inside the San Diego Convention Center or at any of our official offsite events.
 Bag searches may be performed at various entry locations.
 Wanding and metal detectors may be used at some locations as well.
 Make sure to leave your drones, helium balloons, helium-filled products, fireworks, handcarts, trolleys, rolling luggage, and pets (excluding service animals) at home.
 Absolutely no functioning props or weapons are allowed.
 Only active on-duty police officers may carry firearms within the Convention Center.
 All other persons are strictly prohibited regardless of license or status.

 Wearable Cameras/Video Recorders/Camera Phones

 Remember that recording of footage on the screens during panels is prohibited (see above: No Video or Audio Recording of Panels for Public Display).
 This includes any recording device, whether digital, analog, or otherwise, including Google Glass, Snapchat Specs, or any wearable cameras.
 You cannot wear these devices during footage viewing in any program room.
 If your Google Glass is prescription, please bring a different pair of glasses to use during these times.